CivicActions/guidebook/practice-areas/project-management/pm-unanet-tasks.md

 ## Adjust projections for holidays or other OOO

-In general, resource allocations can be expected using the following rations:
+In general, resource allocations can be expected using the following ratios:

 1. If a FT resource devoted to the project, then 80%
 2. If an AD resource devoted to the project, then 65%